GEO-Protocol/specs-protocol/transactions/transactions.md

 * `Network Hop Timeout` — (`hop time`) — time range, expected time that is needed for the network packet to be delivered to the destination node.
 By default should be set to `2 sec`.

+* `Least common amount` — common reservation amount, that might be reserved by _all_ nodes in the path.
+Least common amount == max. flow of the path.

+* `Paths map` — coordinator-specific internal data structure for storing information about all reservations created on all paths used.
+During amount reservation, each one newly created amount reservation always would be less (or equal) to previously created reservation on the same path.
+This structure helps maintain path topology and help nodes to achieve _least common amount_ reserved.

 ## Stage 1 — Amount collecting and reservation
 #### _Paths discovering._
 `Coordinator` in cooperation with `Receiver` must discover all (or some part of) possible network paths `{Coordinator -> Receiver}`.
 In case if no paths are found — algorithm execution **must** stop with error code [`No routes`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#no-routes).
 Please, see [Routing]() `[#todo: link]` for the details on paths discovering.